Skip to Content

 Hearing aids discounts for seniors

 You might be wondering if you can receive help with hearing aid costs for seniors.
-In some cases, you can look into a type of hearing aids pensioner concession card.
-For instance, we do offer a fixed discount for seniors who have a Defence Discount Service card - call us on the below contact number to find out more.
+In some cases, you can look into a type of hearing aid pensioner concession card.
+For instance, we do offer a fixed discount for seniors who have a Defence Discount Service card - call us on the contact number below to find out more.

 Your audiologist can also advise you on: